TrustEsosa12/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- a function that prints n elements of an array of integers
+ a function that copies the string pointed to by src